 I also was providing detailed information on what I believe to be a human trafficking ring in the Quad-Cities.

 When I was released from the jail, where I thought sure I was going to be murdered, I was taken to UnityPoint Trinity crisis center.
 There, the gaslighting continued.

-I live in fear for my life every day due to what I heard in the jail, particularly a plan to load me onto a C17 and traffic me out of the Quad-Cities forever.
+I used to live in fear for my life every day due to what I heard in the jail, particularly a plan to load me onto a C17 and traffic me out of the Quad-Cities forever.
 Now I know that DOZENS are going to prison, many already have.
 I delight in sending even more to “Vandalia,” as my dad always fantasized in sending the Rock Island mobsters.

 I remain unemployed, with PTSD, and I’m being completely honest when I say I have near ZERO FOOD and zero TOILETRIES and CLEANING SUPPLIES in this house.